apptainer/apptainer-userdocs/quick_start.rst

    Examples:
-     $ singularity verify container.sif
+     $ apptainer verify container.sif

    For additional help or support, please visit https://www.sylabs.io/docs/

 {Singularity} uses positional syntax (i.e. the order of commands and options matters).
-Global options affecting the behavior of all commands follow the main ``singularity`` command.
+Global options affecting the behavior of all commands follow the main ``apptainer`` command.
 Then sub commands are followed by their options and arguments.

-For example, to pass the ``--debug`` option to the main ``singularity`` command and run {Singularity} with debugging messages on:
+For example, to pass the ``--debug`` option to the main ``apptainer`` command and run {Singularity} with debugging messages on:

 .. code::

-   $ singularity --debug run library://lolcow
+   $ apptainer --debug run library://lolcow

 To pass the ``--containall`` option to the ``run`` command and run a {Singularity} image in an isolated manner:

 .. code::

-   $ singularity run --containall library://lolcow
+   $ apptainer run --containall library://lolcow

 {Singularity} has the concept of command groups.
 For instance, to list Linux capabilities for a particular user, you would